23 Korean Dramas to Jumpstart Your Korean Learning in 2023

 Want some more guidance?
 Here’s a breakdown of 15 popular and iconic dramas to further improve your knowledge of Korean pop culture:

-Choose a segment, then close your eyes to make an effort to follow what’s being said.
+Choose a segment, then make an effort to follow what’s being said.
 Write down difficult words and new expressions, but only look them up in a dictionary if you can’t figure them out from context.
 You can also replay difficult scenes and focus on the parts you didn’t fully understand.

-Unlike English subtitles, these will help you build reading familiarity with Hangul and verify that you fully understand what’s been said.
-Ideally, you should watch a scene without Korean subtitles, then again with them.
+Unlike English subtitles, Korean subtitles will help you build reading familiarity with Hangul and verify that you fully understand what’s been said.

-Even at the beginner level, it’s easy to follow a drama without subtitles.
+Even at the beginner level, you can still follow a drama without subtitles.
 You might not catch every little nuance, but you’ll know the gist of the story.
-Plus, there’s always the option to rewind if you feel like you’ve missed too many critical elements.

 Before you get started, try reading the plot of your favorite drama on Drama Wiki.
 This will indicate what the drama is really about, which is particularly helpful for understanding the story in Korean.